zrg-team/base-demo/README.md

 + Simple and perform
 + Easy to start a new project
-+ Support more platform: android, ios and web (inprogress)
++ Support more platform: android, ios and web

 ## Techincal